We are our DNA, since it is this chemical that makes all of our genetic information!

-Held in our cell nuclei, it’s a long chain of tightly wound-up coded instructions which cells unravel, read and use to make proteins.
+Contained in our cell nuclei, DNA is a long chain of tightly wound-up coded instructions which cells unravel, read and use to make proteins.

-When cells want to make a certain protein, they read DNA in chunks called genes that code for a specific sequence of amino acids.
+When cells make a certain protein, they read DNA in chunks called genes that code for a specific sequence of amino acids.

-Like proteins, DNA is also a polymer but of repeating nucleotides - a group made of a phosphate group on a sugar attached to a nitrogenous base, linking together to make the double helix.
+Like proteins, DNA is also a polymer, but of repeating nucleotides - these are made of a phosphate group on a sugar attached to a nitrogenous base, linking together to make the double helix.

-There are 4 different bases, A, T, C, G, and they’re very specific about who they pair with:
+There are four different bases, A, T, C, G, and they’re very specific about what they pair with:

 Adenine with Thymine and Cytosine with Guanine

-These groups are complementary base pairs, and they are joined by weak hydrogen bonds, linking the 2 double helix strands in the middle!
+These groups are complementary base pairs, and they are joined by weak hydrogen bonds, linking the two double helix strands in the middle.

 So far, we have only said that DNA codes for proteins.
 This is not entirely true, because there are two types!

-- CODING DNA are the genes the cells read and makes proteins from
+Coding DNA are the genes that the cells read and make proteins from.

-So making a protein has two stages: TRANSCRIPTION of DNA (in the nucleus) and TRANSLATION (in the cytoplasm):
+So, to make a protein there are two stages: transcription of DNA (in the nucleus) and translation (in the cytoplasm):

-1. The cell reads the genes to get the amino acid order.
-But DNA is too big to get out of the nucleus to build the protein so it uses a messenger instead!
+The cell reads the genes to find the amino acid order - but DNA is too big to get out of the nucleus to build the protein, so it uses a messenger instead!

-2. An enzyme temporarily breaks the weak hydrogen bonds and unzips the double helix and uses one side as a template to make a copy of the genes there, with this new copy being called mRNA.
+An enzyme temporarily breaks the weak hydrogen bonds and unzips the double helix.
+It then uses one side as a template to make a copy of the genes there, with this new copy being called mRNA.

-mRNA travels out into the cytoplasm and carries the code to the site of protein synthesis - an organelle called a ribosome
+mRNA travels out into the cytoplasm and carries the code to the site of protein synthesis - an organelle called a ribosome.

-After protein synthesis, the polypeptide then folds into a specific 3D structure that makes the protein suitable for its function, like an enzyme and its active site.
+After protein synthesis, the polypeptide then folds into a specific 3D structure that makes the protein suitable for its function, such as an enzyme and its active site.

 But change happens, and when the order of bases changes in our genes, we call this a mutation.

-Mutations can, therefore, change proteins through our DNA, but usually, their function is preserved and little difference is seen in our phenotypes.
+Mutations can change proteins through our DNA, but usually their function is preserved and little difference is seen in our phenotypes.

-But rarely if enough of the coding and non-coding DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site.
+But occasionally, if enough of the coding or non-coding DNA is changed, the protein’s shape can be altered so much that it can’t do its job, like an enzyme without a working active site.